Finless Foods: Seeking regulatory approval

 In August 2019, five startups – Eat Just, Memphis Meats, Finless Foods, BlueNalu, and Fork & Goode – announced the formation of the Alliance for Meat, Poultry & Seafood Innovation (AMPS Innovation), a coalition seeking to work with regulators to create a pathway to market for cultured meat and seafood.

 In October 2021, Selden stated that he thought Finless might obtain regulatory approval from the FDA to sell its products within months, perhaps before the end of 2021.
 FDA officials were said to be very helpful in explaining regulations and giving advice on how to build and operate safe and efficient production facilities, which Finless promptly implemented during the construction of its pilot plant.

 Products launched

-In May 2022, Finless Foods launched a plant-based "tuna analogue" product at the National Restaurant Association's Show, with national availability.
-Writing for The Guardian in June 2023, Gabrielle Canon tested Finless' new cultivated nigiri: 'The texture wasn't an exact match but the flavour was impressive', adding that 'enjoying foods without a side of guilt' was exciting.
+In May 2022, Finless Foods launched a plant-based "tuna analogue" product, made from nine plant-based ingredients, at the National Restaurant Association's Show, with national availability.
+One of the company's plant-based tuna options is created using winter melon as the main ingredient.